hyperledger/fabric-sdk-node/docs/tutorials/fabtoken.md

 ```

 #### Use case 3: transfer tokens
-Before a user transfers his tokens, he must get the token id(s) that he wants to transfer.
+You can only transfer tokens owned by yourself.
+Call the "list" method to get the token id(s) you want to transfer.
 Assume user1 wants to transfer 'tokenid1' to user2.
 The token quantity is 500 and
 user1 wants to transfer 300 to user2.
-He will transfer the remaining 200 to himself.
+The remaining 200 will be transferred to user1
+because the total quantity for transfer must be same as the total quanity in the original tokens.

 ```
-// Create a request (see TokenRequest doc) for transfer.
+// create a request (see TokenRequest doc) for transfer.
-// After transfer, user2 will have 300 quantity of the token and user1 will have 200 quantity of the token. const txId = client1.newTransactionID();
+// After transfer, user2 will have 300 quantity of the token and user1 will have 200 quantity of the token.

+// create the transaction ID for "user1" who will transfer tokens const txId = client1.newTransactionID();

+// create two parameters, where param1 is to transfer 300 to user2 and param2 is to transfer the remaining 200 to user1.
 const param1 = {
-	owner: user2.getIdentity().serialize(),
+	owner: {raw: user2.getIdentity().serialize(), type:0},
 	quantity: '300',
 };
 const param2 = {
-	owner: user1.getIdentity().serialize(),
+	owner: {raw: user1.getIdentity().serialize(), type:0},
 	quantity: '200',
 };

-const transferRequest = {
+// create the request for transfer const transferRequest = {
 	tokenIds: [tokenid1],
 	params: [param1, param2],